 - 5-6 dry red chilies, broken, moderate hot variety

-- 1 tsp oil, I used coconut oil
+- 1 teaspoon oil (I used coconut oil)

 - water as required

-- Clean flax seeds.
+- Wash flaxseed.
 Heat oil in a deep-bottomed pan.
-Throw in flax seeds.
-Saute them on a very low heat until they become shiny, crispy, and light.
+Throw in flaxseed.
+Saute over very low heat until they become shiny, crispy, and light.

 - Add curry leaves and broken red chilies.
-Saute for five seconds.
+Saute for 5 seconds.
 Turn off the heat.

 - Add grated coconut.
-Mix once.
-Keep aside for cooling.
+Mix well.
+Set aside cool.

 - Once warm, transfer them to a mixer or blender.
 Add soaked tamarind and salt.
-Grind, adding water little by little to get a near-smooth sauce.
+Grind, adding water little by little to get a near-smooth paste.